Iran Is About To Exceed Uranium Limits. Is The Nuclear Deal Dying?

 "They are working towards that end goal, to showcase to the Iranians that they are actually working in practical terms to address some of these issues," Tabrizi says.

 If that aid — which includes things like medical supplies — can be delivered without U.S. objection, then it may open the possibility of more economic benefits flowing to Iran.
-But Tabrizi says it remains to see whether it will be enough.
+But Tabrizi says it remains to be seen whether it will be enough.

 "Iran has made it clear that it needs also to be able to continue to export its oil, to see the incentive of remaining a party of the nuclear deal," she says.